What Is an Uncontested Divorce?

 Written by: Megan Dell

-A lot of people say that they are seeking a lawyer for an uncontested divorce, but what does that mean?
+When people say that they are seeking a lawyer for an uncontested divorce, what does an uncontested divorce mean?

 Here’s a list of things that generally have to be agreed upon for a divorce to be uncontested: